Tokyo and the Emperor of the Night

 Today is Hagoita-ichi, a festival of decorated battledores—old-style badminton rackets depicting characters from kabuki shows.
 There are about twelve different stores here, each selling these rackets at a high price.
 These decorated wooden boards are supposed to deflect evil; perhaps this is where the ‘bad’ comes from in badminton.
 The sport that these rackets are used for is something of a Japanese childhood game called ‘hanetsuki,’ very similar to badminton but played without a net.
 I suppose the evil is the shuttlecock, and hitting it toward your opponent is a way to deflect that evil upon others.

 The traditional way that hanetsuki is played involves the use of face paint.
 If you lose a point, your opponent gets to rub paint on your face.
 If you were terrible at the game, I suppose after a while, your colourful face might begin to resemble one of the characters portrayed on the hagoita.
 These days, these rackets are mainly used for decoration purposes.
-Sandwiched between the stores selling badminton rackets are food shops, and one specific store caught my eye because it looked so out of place.
+Sandwiched between the stores selling badminton rackets are food shops, and one specific store that caught my eye because it looked so out of place.

 daruma[1]